 How Much Soil Has Been Lost?

 There are two primary sources of soil erosion on the ranch.
 They are channel erosion and surface erosion.

 Channel erosion is downcutting of various drainages and riparian areas.
 We can estimate erosion in the drainages by looking at the shapes of creeks.
-When we see incised channels with steep banks and flood plains above, we can guess that at some point in the past, there was only a small channel and water used to flow out onto the channel.
+When we see incised channels with steep banks and flood plains above, we can guess that at some point in the past, there was only a small channel and water used to flow out onto the channel onto a floodplain.
 Looking at the volume of the material that would have filled the channels, we can estimate topsoil loss.

 There is a particular 13 acre ridge top section on the ranch with very shallow and infertile top soil and flattened edges that suggest that it was heavily tilled in the past.
 Known crops in the area include small grains, hay and potatoes.
 Many potatoes were grown in the area during World War II.
-The bent ripper rusting in a remote field on the ranch may have been used for potatoes.
+The bent ripper rusting in a remote field on the ranch was probably used for potato farming.

 Over grazing where sheep remove the protective vegetation layer on the soil also caused surface erosion.
 One corner of the soil around the 150 year old barn on the ranch is down to the bedrock that supports the foundation of the barn.
 I suspect this area lost 4 feet of top soil from the impact of sheep around the barn over the years.

 A Guess at Volume

 Below are very rough estimates using a combination of Google Earth, and on ground observations to estimate where historic flood plains were.
 The very rough estimates suggest that if 400,000 cubic yards of sediment eroded from the Bay Hill Ranch into the 780 acre Bodega Harbor, it added an average of 4 inches of sediment to the harbor.
 The actual erosion could be higher than this because these estimates do not include any overall surface erosion or erosion from slides caused by upland erosion and the down cutting of drainages.